Cog Tool in Affinity Designer Tutorial

 curved edges: teeth 9, inner radius 84%, hole radius 0%, tooth size 47%, notch size 100%, curvature 100%

-You can modify the cog shape by using the corner tool.
-The corner tool can turn the cog's sharp nodes into smooth, curved path.
-Once you have used the corner tool, the cog shape can no longer be changed.
-You can use the different corner types to create many variant cog designs in Affinity Designer.
+You can modify the shape by using the corner tool.
+The corner tool can turn the sharp nodes into smooth, curved path.
+Once you have used the corner tool, the shape can no longer be changed using the interactive features so the inner radius, curvature are no longer accessible.
+You can use the different corner types to create many variant artworks

 Select the tool and draw a path and select corner tool and drag and manipulate the sharp nodes with the corner tool - rounding them to smooth paths

 Once you have finished with the tool, you can click the convert to curves button or right click and select the convert to curves.
 After the conversion, you can no longer use the tool to edit the artwork but you can use the node tool to move the individual nodes.

 You can drag the nodes in all kinds of different directions.
 The path can also be manipulated further via the actions at the top of the application such as breaking the curve apart, smoothing the curve, reverse curves etc. You can also use the node tool to add additional nodes to the path by just clicking on the path in between the existing nodes.

 11. text frame

 Vector designs can be quickly turned into a text frame where you can add text, filler text and more.
 Go to the layer and convert to text frame command